 - Flutter uses its own programming language

 If you’re hoping that your knowledge of C#, Java, Kotlin, and Swift will be enough to handle any framework possible, this isn’t the case with Flutter.
 Google powered its new framework with Dart, a custom programming language.
-It’s quite straightforward and not difficult to learn – still, a developer would have to put some time in to master Dart before using Flutter comfortably for app development.
+It’s quite straightforward and not difficult to learn – still, a developer would have to put some time to master Dart before using Flutter comfortably for app development.

 Apps built with Flutter